cbronzo/cbronzo.github.io/_posts/2018-07-18-building_my_first_cli_application_from_scratch.markdown

 **The Code:**

 Without getting into all the specifics, the main files I had to code were my Scraper, CLI & Restaurant files.
-Of course I had other files that created my enviornment, or executed my CLI and so on...but the meat of the project was in the those three files.
+Of course, I had other files that created my environment, or executed my CLI and so on...but the meat of the project was in the other three files.

 I started off with my Scraper file by creating a Scraper Class.
 I then started the long journey of learning how to scrape from Eater LA's site and extract *only* the data I needed.
 The end result of the code looks like this: